Heroico/ShinyMetaxcanReport/Readme.md

 ## Database

-At the moment, this is expecting a Postgre database.
+This app expects a **PostgreSQL** database to be up and running with a proper results layout.

-Expected schema is:
+At the time of this writing, the Expected schema is:

 ```SQL
 CREATE TABLE gene